Héctor Giménez (baseball): Los Angeles Dodgers

 He signed a minor league contract with the Los Angeles Dodgers in November 2010 but on November 19 he was purchased by the Dodgers and added to their 40-man roster.
 He appeared as a pinch hitter for the Dodgers on April 1, 2011, his first appearance in the Majors since 2006 with the Astros.
 He made his first career start the following day against the San Francisco Giants, and also recorded his first Major League hit, a single to left field in the seventh inning off Javier López.
 After appearing in four games, he was placed on the disabled list on April 10 and underwent arthroscopic knee surgery.
 He was activated off the DL on June 10 and outrighted to the AA Chattanooga Lookouts.
 He appeared in 66 games with the Lookouts, hitting .286 with 11 home runs and 54 RBI.

 Chicago White Sox

 He signed a minor league contract with the Chicago White Sox on January 15, 2012.
 He also received an invitation to spring training.
 He was designated for assignment on July 5, 2013.

 Toronto Blue Jays

 Giménez was traded to the Triple-A Buffalo Bisons in the Toronto Blue Jays' organization on May 25, 2014.
 He was assigned to the Double-A New Hampshire Fisher Cats without playing for Buffalo.
 He was promoted to Buffalo on June 16, and was released on July 14.

 Milwaukee Brewers

 On July 16, 2014, Giménez was signed to a minor league contract by the Milwaukee Brewers.

-Mexican League
+Leones de Yucatán

-He signed in 2015 for the Leones de Yucatán of the Mexican League.
+In 2015, Giménez signed with the Leones de Yucatán of the Mexican League.
 He became a free agent after the 2016 season.

+Coaching career

+Tampa Bay Rays

+In 2024, Giménez was named the manager of the Florida Complex League Rays, the rookie-level affiliate of the Tampa Bay Rays.